petyaracz/Racz2023trance/Readme.md

 # Online supplement: Possession trance co-varies with measures of social rigidity in the Ethnographic Atlas

-This is the online supplement for the paper “Possession trance co-varies with measures of social rigidity in the Ethnographic Atlas 2022”.
+This is the online supplement for the paper “Possession trance covaries with measures of social rigidity in the Ethnographic Atlas”.
 The current version of the paper is [here](https://docs.google.com/document/d/1qbcsCeQ-Tw2W-yhQvvYd1Nk5ImQznqWBmiHX09lB_24/edit?usp=sharing).
 The `helper` file creates the data files.
 The `model` files run the Gradient Boosting Model and the Bayestraits model, respectively.

 We have three questions.
-What sort of social factors have been proposed to co-occur with trance and possession phenomena?
+What sort of social factors have been proposed to cooccur with trance and possession phenomena?
 Can we give support to these using the Ethnographic Atlas and the Standard Cross-Cultural Sample?
-Using phylogenetic comparative methods, can we make claims on the causative structure between the co-occurrent factors?
+Using phylogenetic comparative methods, can we make claims on the causative structure between the cooccurrent factors?

-Ee expect any effects we find to be relatively modest.
+We expect any effects we find to be relatively modest.
 This is because trance and possession phenomena result from complex interchanges between individual psychopathology and social organisation, and that, even if we can recognise broader patterns, the effects of social rigidity and